* As an Amazon affiliate, this site earns from qualifying purchases.

 Peace That Never Leaves

-Psalm 23:1-3, 3-4, 5, 6 reminds us that God takes care of us in every part of life.
-He gives us rest when we are tired and leads us where we need to go.
-Even when we face fear or trouble, we don’t have to worry.
-God stays close and gives us strength.
+Psalm 23:1-3, 3-4, 5, 6 reminds us that God is with us in every part of life.
+He gives us rest when we are tired and leads us in the right direction.
+When fear comes, we are not alone.
+God stays close and helps us stand firm.

 28th Sunday in Ordinary Time Year A